higirobruce/documentation-nextjs/content/software-engineering/software-technical-documentation.md

 ---

 ## Product Documentation

-Product documentation describes the software product for analysts, developers, testers, users, and maintenance teams.
+Product documentation describes the software product to be developed and is aimed at different audiences namely: analysts, developers, testers, users, business and maintenance teams.
+The main product documentation that should be produced in a project are detailed below.

-### Software Requirements Document (Mandatory)
+### 1. Software Requirements Document (Mandatory)

-- Includes **functional** and **non-functional** requirements.
-- Functional: product features to support user needs.
-- Non-functional: usability, performance, security.
-- Agile projects use **user stories** for requirements.
+A software requirements document provides information about the required system functionality based on the needs of the stakeholders.
+Requirements are statements of what should be done.
+They include business requirements stating the high level business needs to support the project along with the features and functions defining the features and functions to support the business needs.
+Non-functional requirements defining the features non- product requirements such as usability, performance and security.

 ---